Courtenay, British Columbia: Transit

 Courtenay is served by the Comox Valley Transit System, which is managed and run by the BC Transit Authority.
 The cost is shared between the Comox Valley Regional District and BC Transit.
 Although it has only 13 bus routes, it provides quick and inexpensive transportation throughout the Comox Valley.
-From the main bus stop, located on Cliffe Avenue in downtown Courtenay, there are buses that go to Cumberland, Royston, as far south as Fanny Bay, and as far as Oyster River, where a connection to the Campbell River Transit System is offered.
+From the main bus stop, located on Cliffe Avenue in downtown Courtenay, there are buses that go to Cumberland, Royston, as far south as Deep Bay, where a connection to the Nanaimo Regional Transit System is offered; and as far as Oyster River, where a connection to the Campbell River Transit System is offered.
 BC Transit also operates a handyDART transportation service, for people who have a disability or require extra assistance.
 In November 2007 as part of a pilot program, the Comox Valley buses were equipped with free wireless Internet access for passengers.

 Ferry service

 Within the Comox Valley BC Ferries has two terminals, one in Little River, Comox, and the other south of Courtenay in Buckley Bay.
 The port in Little River provides service for ferry travel between Powell River and Vancouver Island, while the Buckley Bay ferry terminal provides a route between Vancouver Island and Denman Island.